Lamech Avenged by God

 And the warning of what happens to slanderers was given clearly by Lamech for Cain was guilty and Lamech was innocent.
 “If Cain shall be avenged sevenfold, truly Lamech seventy and sevenfold.”
 And Jesus said it too when He said, “But I say unto you, That whosoever is angry with his brother without a cause shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.”
 Matthew 5:22

-“Nevertheless death reigned from Adam to Moses, even over them that had not sinned after the similitude of Adam’s transgression, who is the figure of him that was to come.”
+“Nevertheless death reigned from Adam to Moses, even over them that had not sinned (that’s us) after the similitude of Adam’s transgression, who is the figure of him that was to come.”
 Romans 5:14

 “For all have sinned, and come short of the glory of God.”
 Romans 3:23

-But you and I need not pay for our own sins.
-Jesus has already died for our sins on the cross.
+But you and I need not pay for our sins.
+Jesus has already done that.

 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
 John 3:16